 Climate Change Study Group Article Prize

-The prize will be awarded to the best article - as selected by a panel of judges -addressing any aspect of the sociology of climate change that has been published in a peer-reviewed journal in the last year (since November 2015).
-Prize winners will be invited to present and discuss their work at a celebratory event in spring 2017.
+After a year’s break the Article Prize competition returns!
+This year the prize will be awarded to the best article - as selected by a panel of judges - addressing any aspect of the sociology of climate change that has been published in a peer-reviewed journal in the last two years (since January 2017).

 2016 Prize Winners